 I think the first place to look is not larger but rather back into life, back into your own eyes.

-Death and Life are always connected to each other.
+Death and Life are always connected.
 To witness death, to feel your mortality can reinforce and strengthen your life itself.
 The articles in the Personal Healing section would be the first place on this site you would want to review.
 These articles will help you rethink perspective, how to hold and find wholeness in yourself first.
 The personal healing articles are agnostic not about a larger system of faith.
 Instead, they are focused on helping you connect back into your essence.

 This is why I picked the picture of a seed for this page.
 To help connect you back towards life, to show the angles of growth ahead for yourself.
 In potential, many options are still in front of you.
 This is a time to decide how to hold yourself and move with your life.
 So first strengthen yourself as you prepare to expand upon your life journey.